 Keep in mind that the sexual aspect of your marriage is important.
 It's not something that you can afford to let go by the wayside – not if you want to build a relationship that will last a lifetime.
 If you're having problems, talk them out and start looking for solutions.
 You owe it to each other – as the Bible says, "The wife's body does not belong to her alone but also to her husband.
 In the same way, the husband's body does not belong to him alone but also to his wife.
 Do not deprive each other except by mutual consent and for a time, so that you may devote yourselves to prayer.
 Then come together again so that Satan will not tempt you because of your lack of self-control" (I Corinthians 7:3-5).
 Guilt feelings and "shoulds" are by no means the best motivation for meeting your mate's needs in the bedroom, but you may need to begin there and work on bettering your attitude.

 If you're having difficulty in this area of your marriage, don't hesitate to seek professional counseling.
+Call us.
 Our staff would be happy to provide you with referrals to qualified marriage and family therapists in your area who specialize in sexual issues.
-You can contact our Counseling Department at this number.

 Ways to Strengthen Your Sexual Relationship With Your Spouse: Gary and Barb Rosberg talk about intimacy and how to strengthen the sexual aspect of marriage.